 Paid annual holiday will not count towards the maximum period for which you can be paid a daily allowance (300–500 days) unless it is a part-time annual holiday and the fund pays you the agreed daily allowance during the holiday.

 If you have been on annual holiday during your lay-off and your employer has paid you a salary or wage for the duration of your annual holiday, you should enter “annual holiday” alongside the days when you were on annual holiday and enter the number of working hours corresponding to your normal working time.
 For example, if your working time is 8 hours per day, enter “annual holiday” under the annual holiday day and add “8 hours” under the number of working hours.

-If you work part-time, enter the information about your annual holiday period in the application.
+If you work part-time, in the annual leave section of the application form, enter “annual leave” and the number of hours for which you will be paid for annual leave.
 You may be paid an adjusted allowance if the pay you receive during your annual holiday is based on part-time work.

 Entering midweek public holidays in the application